Solutions to a moving boundary problem on the Boltzmann equation: Preliminary

 Then for any $(t,x,v)\in \mathbb{R}\times \Omega(t)\times \mathbb{R}^3,$ and any $t_{\mathbf{b}}(t,x,v)<s<t$, we have $\b{t}_{\mathbf{b}}(\varphi(t,x,v))<\b{s}<\b{t}$.
 We hence compute

 The verification of boundary conditions, total-mass condition \eqref{mass} and periodicity are straightforward.
 The proof of Lemma \ref{lm2.1.1} is complete. \end{proof}

-The remaining part of this paper is devoted to constructing the time-periodic solution to {\it Problem 2}.
-For simplicity of notation, we drop `bar' in the remaining paper.
+To the end we are devoted for constructing the time-periodic solution to {\it Problem 2}.
+For simplicity of notation, we drop `bar' in the sequel.
 The following lemma shows the time-periodicity of $t_{\mathbf{b}}$, $x_{\mathbf{b}}$ and $v_{\mathbf{b}}$, which is crucial for the construction of time-periodic solutions to \eqref{1.2.2}, \eqref{1.2.3}, \eqref{mass1} later on.

 \begin{lemma} Let $G(t,x)$ be a time-periodic function with period $T>0$ and

 be the solution to the characteristic ODEs \eqref{2.1.1}.
 Then we have

 Moreover, $t_{\mathbf{b}}(t,x,v)$, $x_{\mathbf{b}}(t,x,v)$ and $v_{\mathbf{b}}(t,x,v)$ are all time periodic functions with the same period $T.$ \end{lemma}